DeactivatedWhatSoever/NSL/network/mastering_python_networking.md

 * How does routers route?
 Also to switches.
 All that network component middle stuff.
 * So they don’t repeat the OSI layer connection?

+### Python Summary

+Pretty funny that I didn’t get anything over here.
+I already knew all the basic syntax.
+All I got to learn is about the `#!` -> Shebang! lol.

+I also got this question again:
+* Dynamic Typing vs Type inference
+* Interpreters -> cross platform

 #books